Right testicle riding up?

 In some males, an "overactive" cremaster muscle pulls one (or both) of the testicles all the way out of the scrotum up into the groin.
 This condition, called retractile testicle, may explain your experience.
 The cremaster reflex that causes retractile testicle is usually strongest during childhood, but lingers in some adult men.
 The health effects of this condition are not well known, but males with retractile testicle may be more vulnerable to testicular cancer, fertility problems, testicular torsion (twisting of the cord that connects the testicle to the groin), and damage caused by pressure against the pubic bone.
 However, if a retractile testicle isn't painful and it lowers back into place relatively soon, there's probably no cause for alarm.

 To make sure that all is well below the belt, you may want to see an urologist or a provider who specializes in men's health.
-If you're a student at Columbia, you can make an appointment at Primary Care Medical Services by calling x4-2284 or using Open Communicator.
 During your visit, it may be helpful to talk with your provider about when your testicle goes into hiding, where it moves in your body, how long it takes to reappear, and what sensations you feel when this happens.
 The provider may also perform a physical exam to explore the anatomical nature of your rising testicle.

 While it may be unsettling to have one of your balls go into hiding, this disappearing act seems temporary.
 A health care provider can give you more information about if and why your cremaster is acting up.